TUW-GEO/pytesmo/docs/introduction.rst

-If you downloaded ISMN data in one of the supported formats in the past it can be that station names are not recognized correctly because they contained the '_' character which is supposed to be the seperator.
+If you downloaded ISMN data in one of the supported formats in the past it can be that station names are not recognized correctly because they contained the '_' character which is supposed to be the separator.
 If you experience problems because of this please download new data from the ISMN since this issue should be fixed.